 But this second method is equivalent to taking the sum of capitalist expenditures.
 This is because the output of department 1 is total production of investment goods, I, and the output of department 2 is the total production of capitalist consumption items, CP.

-We can verify this algebraically by calling the wages of the three departments W1, W2, W3, the profits P1, P2, P3, and outputs (incomes) Y1 = I, Y2 = CP, Y3 = CW:
+This can be verified algebraically by calling the wages of the three departments W1, W2, W3, the profits P1, P2, P3, and outputs (incomes) Y1 = I, Y2 = CP, Y3 = CW:

 Wages Profit Income Dept 1 (I gds) W1 P1 Y1 = I Dept 2 (CP gds) W2 P2 Y2 = CP Dept 3 (CW gds) W3 P3 Y3 = CW